 Step 1: Use Some White Vinegar

 If you have stains on your curtains don’t come up with a steamer, you might want to try white vinegar.
 This is another option that’s a good idea to spot test before committing to your entire curtains.
 Then, add it anywhere you notice mold, oil, and other stains on your curtains.
+If mold is a big problem in your home, contact a Mold Remediation Company to eliminate it.

 Step 2: Wash with Soap and Water